spa086/postgresus/contribute/README.md

 Before taking anything more than a couple of lines of code, please write Rostislav via Telegram (@rostislav_dugin) and confirm priority.
 It is possible that we already have something in the works, it is not needed or it's not project priority.

-Deploy flow:

-- add support of Kubernetes Helm (in progress by Rostislav Dugin)
-- add devcontainers for backend and frontend

 Backups flow:

 - add FTP